 - Busby Berkeley Number: Of course!
 Two stand out:

-- "The Girl With the Tutti-Frutti Hat," which features, among other things, dozens of showgirls twirling around six-foot-long bananas.
+- "The Lady in the Tutti-Frutti Hat," which features, among other things, dozens of showgirls twirling around six-foot-long bananas.

 - The closing number, "The Polka-Dot Polka", which is a truly spectacular barrage of surreal imagery.
 Little kids in polka-dot dresses, the standard dozens of showgirls twirling neon hoops, and the even more bizarre ending in which the screen is broken up into kaleidoscope fractals before the disembodied heads of the cast sing the closing reprise.